simonpcouch/website/content/about/main/index.md

 show_outro: false
 intro: |

   My name's Simon.
-I write software for statistical modeling at RStudio.
+I write software for statistical modeling at Posit (née RStudio).

   I studied statistics and sociology at Reed College, and had a brief stint in a PhD program in Biostatistics at Johns Hopkins.
 Throughout my career so far, I've had a deep and enduring interest in statistical software development---I think, done well, statistical software has an incredible impact on our ability to think intuitively about statistics and data science.